Rental system

 • Jeonse deposits in Seoul typically range from ₩200M to ₩800M as of 2024

-• Tenants pay zero monthly rent under jeonse — the landlord invests the deposit
+• Tenants pay zero monthly rent under jeonse; the landlord invests the deposit

 • The deposit must be returned in full at the end of the lease

-• Jeonse fraud cost Korean tenants billions of won in 2022–2023
+• Jeonse fraud has cost Korean tenants billions of won in deposit losses

 Key facts: